s4mmyb0i/flight_logger/README.md

 airline	Airline name
-flight_number	Flight number (can be string or int) arrival_transfer	1 if this flight ends in a transfer, else 0 delayed	Delay duration in minutes (optional) cancelled	1 if cancelled, else 0 trip_name	Name of the trip for grouping notes	Freeform notes field
+flight_number	Flight number (can be string or int) arrival_transfer	1 if this flight ends in a transfer, else 0 delayed	Delay duration in minutes cancelled	1 if cancelled, else 0 trip_name	Name of the trip for grouping notes	Freeform notes field

 🗺 Airports Data
-- Your app reads data/airports.csv, which is auto-updated from OurAirports
+- Your app reads [data/airports.csv](data/airports.csv), which is auto-updated from OurAirports
 - If new airports are found in your flights, they are fetched from a cached master file: data/airports_master.csv
 - The master file includes all known public-use airports and heliports with IATA codes.